-All you need for this authentic Italian pizza dough are a few simple ingredients and a little bit of love.
+All you need for this authentic Italian pizza dough recipe are a few simple ingredients and a little bit of love.
 Make your own homemade pizzas at home, Italian style!

 This is the pizza dough that my Italian grandmother used to make.
 And it is how she taught me to make homemade pizza dough.
-It makes a thick style crust and I divide it in half to make two different pizzas for my family.

 When it comes to pizza, it all starts with the dough!